 This page details pretty much all I use as a developer.
-If you decide to make your own, consider adding it to uses.tech that was created by Wes Bos.
-I use a Mac so most tools are macOS specific, but there are definitely some OS agnostic ones in the list as well.
-You might also be interested in My Mac Setup post although it is a little outdated.
+If you decide to make your own, consider adding it to Wes Bos' uses.tech.
+I use a Mac, so most tools are macOS specific, but there are some OS-agnostic ones in the list.
+You might also be interested in My Mac Setup post, although it is a little outdated.

 - Rocket - Emojis, emojis

-- Raycast - Workflows, snippets, MacOS spotlight on steroids.
-I was previously using Alfred, another amazing Spotlight alternative.
+- Raycast - Workflows, snippets, macOS spotlight on steroids.
+I previously used Alfred, another amazing Spotlight alternative.

 - Amphetamine - Prevent your Mac from going to sleep

 - f.lux - Be kind to your eyeballs

 - Fork - A great git GUI

 - Docker Desktop - Because Docker